piano35-edb/barman-docs-rewrite/docs/scripts/recovery-scripts.md

 The script is executed through a shell and can return any exit code.
 Only in case of a retry script, Barman checks the return code.

+## Variables

-Recovery scripts uses the same environmental variables of a backup script, plus:
+Recovery scripts uses the same environmental variables of a backup script, plus the following:

 |**Variable**|**Description**|
 |------------|---------------|